sparkflows/sparkflows-docs/docs/user-guide/connectors/read-salesforce.rst

 ReadSalesforce
 -----------

-while using the above processor need to have below parameter
+while using the above processor you need to have below parameter

 .. list-table::
       :widths: 5 10